azl397985856/leetcode/thinkings/GCD.en.md

 **Complexity analysis**

--Time complexity:$logn$.
--Spatial complexity: The depth of the recursive tree of gcd and lcm is basically negligible.
+-Time complexity:$logn$. -Spatial complexity: The depth of the recursive tree of gcd and lcm is basically negligible.

 ## Summary

 Through this article, we not only understand the concept of the greatest common divisor and the method of finding it.
 It also visually perceives the **principle** of the calculation of the greatest common divisor.
 The greatest common divisor and the least common multiple are two similar concepts.
 There are not many questions about the greatest common divisor and the least common multiple in Li Buckle.
 You can find these questions through the Mathematics tab.
-For more information about mathematics knowledge in algorithms, you can refer to this article [Summary of mathematics test points necessary for brushing algorithm questions] (https://mp.weixin.qq.com/s?__biz=MzI4MzUxNjI3OA==&mid=2247485590&idx=1&sn=e3f13aa02fed4d4132146e193eb17cdb&chksm=eb88c48fdcff4d99b44d537459396589b8987f89a8c21085a945ca8d5e2b0b140c13aef81d91&token=1223087516&lang=zh_CN#rd "Summary of math test points necessary for brushing algorithm questions")
+For more information about mathematics knowledge in algorithms, you can refer to this article [Summary of mathematics test points necessary for brushing algorithm questions](https://mp.weixin.qq.com/s?__biz=MzI4MzUxNjI3OA==&mid=2247485590&idx=1&sn=e3f13aa02fed4d4132146e193eb17cdb&chksm=eb88c48fdcff4d99b44d537459396589b8987f89a8c21085a945ca8d5e2b0b140c13aef81d91&token=1223087516&lang=zh_CN#rd "Summary of math test points necessary for brushing algorithm questions")

 > The second part of this article will also be released soon.